The JMS API Programming Model

 A

-object in the Java programming language.
+Serializableobject in the Java programming language.

 Nothing.
 Composed of header fields and properties only.
 This message type is useful when a message body is not required.